Eyes on Surrey, B.C., as it moves to replace RCMP with local police force

 The city just east of Vancouver is among the fastest growing in the province, with a young and diverse community that speaks more than 100 different languages and where about one-third of its residents are under 19.
 It’s expected to surpass Vancouver in population as the largest city in B.C. by 2041.

-With that growth, the longtime resident and anti-gang activist said he’s concerned about gun violence involving youth, even as the RCMP says overall crime is on the decline.
+With that growth, the longtime resident said he’s concerned about gun violence involving youth, even as the RCMP says overall crime is on the decline.

 When two teenagers were found dead on a rural road in what police called a targeted shooting in June, Sandhu said many in the city felt the same way: “Enough is enough.”